 If you have seen the recent ‘YouTube’ videos featuring skilled hairdressers using innovative techniques, often involving glue and hair pieces to hide thinning hair or balding, the results are impressive, giving a ‘real look’ in appearance.
 However, behind the glamour of an artistically applied hair piece glued to the scalp, lay the risk of both increasing the spread of hair loss and/or thinning across the scalp, which can be permanent.

 Applying bonding glue to a scalp, which is experiencing hair loss or hair thinning is not advisable because the glue can cause irretrievable damage to the scalp.
 Bonding glue can block the pathway through which your hair grows and cause substantial damage to your hair bulb.
-Once bonding glue penetrates the scalp, it creates a hostile environment for hair growth, because the glue enters the hair follicles making it impossible for hair to continue its journey towards the scalp and beyond.
-Consequently, hair stops growing and the glue damaged hair follicle closes because it has become contaminated by the sticky glue substance, which the follicle is unable to dispose of.
+Once bonding glue penetrates the scalp, it creates a hostile environment for hair growth, because the glue enters the hair bulb and follicles making it impossible for hair to continue its journey towards the scalp and beyond.
+Consequently, hair stops growing and the glue damaged hair bulb closes because it has become contaminated by the sticky substance, which the follicle is unable to dispose of.

 Can Hair Extensions Turn a Bald Patch into a Bald Head?